-This work is partially supported by the EU through the AutoI [3] and the RESERVOIR [25] projects of the 7th Framework Program.
+This work is partially supported by the European Union through the Autonomic Internet (AutoI) project [3] and the RESERVOIR project [25] of the 7th Framework Program.
 We would like to thank the members of the AutoI consortium for their helpful comments.